-Are tenants in Washington required to pay for renter's insurance?
+Are renters in Washington required to pay for renter's insurance?

 The Commonwealth of Virginia does not require that renters in Washington to purchase a renter's insurance policy.
-However, our leases require that tenants buy renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
+However, leases prepared by our property managers require that tenants buy renter’s insurance which pays for losses of the tenant's personal property due to theft, fire, renter negligence, or if someone is injured at the rental dwelling.
 A’s insurance policy protects the property from loss, but not the tenant’s personal property if it is damaged, destroyed or stolen.
 Please contact your insurance agent to let them know that you are putting your property into service.

 Landlord Reference